davidsbond/soundcloud-enhancement-suite/README.md

 ## Features:
 * Removes reposted content from your stream
 * Hides the "discover" page, browsing to it redirects to the stream page.
+* Adds a "RELOAD" button for pullups to the audio player